milind-windsurf/pensando-elk/README.md

   9. In Kibana, import ```./kibana/pensando-dss-elk.ndjson``` into your saved objects

+ 10. In Kibana, import ```./kibana/elastiflow-7.14.x-ecs-dark.ndjson``` into your saved objects

- 10. Using PSM, point your DSS firewall syslog (RFC5424) at the IP of your ELK cluster, port 5514
+ 11. Using PSM, point your DSS firewall syslog (RFC5424) at the IP of your ELK cluster, UDP port 5514  (this number can be changed in the logstash/taormina.conf file in the input section at the top)

+ 12. Using PSM, point your DSS IPFix flows at the IP of your ELK cluster, UDP port 9995  (this port number can be changed in the docker-compose file using the EF_FLOW_SERVER_UDP_PORT parameter)

 ## Support